malcolmsharpe/goko_dominion_extension/README.md

 the movement of cards between different areas of the client (supply, deck, discard, etc.).
 This way, all necessary information is available without parsing.

-# Known issues

-- Nothing is actually tracked yet.
-- Some information is observable that shouldn't be:
-  * The exact cards any player draws.
-  * The cards passed to Masquerade, even before every player has selected a card.
-  * Unconfirmed: the card drawn onto the Native Village mat.